-Description This routine dereferences a virtual pointer and returns a pointer corresponding to the current location of the block referenced by the virtual pointer.
+This routine dereferences a virtual pointer and returns a pointer corresponding to the current Description location of the block referenced by the virtual pointer.
 This is the only way you should dereference virtual pointers.

-Parameters Input: X register: virtual pointer (low byte) Y register: virtual pointer (high byte) Return: X registery pointer (low byte) to dereferenced block Y register: pointer (high byte) to dereferenced block Notes The 32-bit pointer return in the X and Y registers points to the first byte in the block.
-Errors None.
+X register: virtual pointer (low byte) Y register: virtual pointer (high byte)

+X register: pointer (low byte) to dereferenced block Y register: pointer (high byte) to dereferenced block

+Notes The 32-bit pointer return in the X and Y registers points to the first byte in the block.